Gingelom

 Gingelom (/nl/) is a municipality located in the Belgian province of Limburg.
 On 1 January 2006 Gingelom had a total population of 7,847.
 The total area is 56.49 km2 which gives a population density of 139 /km2.

-The municipality includes the old municipalities of Borlo, Buvingen, Jeuk, Montenaken, Niel-bij-Sint-Truiden, Mielen boven Aalst, Muizen, Boekhout, Vorsen and Kortijs.
+The municipality includes the former municipalities of Borlo, Buvingen, Jeuk, Montenaken, Niel-bij-Sint-Truiden, Mielen boven Aalst, Muizen, Boekhout, Vorsen and Kortijs.